sandemiroren1/sandemiroren1/README.md

 # Welcome to my profile :D

 I am Computer Science and Engineering student at TU Delft who is building his portfolio.
-Currently, I am very interested in maths and algorithms.
+Currently, I am very interested in maths and competitive programming.
 Always interested in tackling problems and working on new project.
 - I am a big time LaTeX enjoyer
 - I like cats